cmu-csd-phd/csd-blog/website/content/2025/lithos.md

 time/space allocations, avoiding the reconfiguration penalties that make MIG sluggish.

-## Correctly Allocating Performance
+## Allocating Performance

 ![LithOS services critical applications while allowing best-effort execution.]( goodput.pdf)

 _Figure: LC meets SLOs while HP and BE utilize remaining TPCs; BE yields quickly during LC spikes and ramps back smoothly afterward._

 How does LithOS push the latency/throughput Pareto frontier?
-Similar to the partitioning systems MIG and limits, it successfully isolates HP A from the noisy neighbors that plague MPS-like sharing.
+Similar to partitioning systems like MIG and TS, it isolates HP A from the noisy neighbors that plague MPS-like sharing.
 But unlike static partitions, it doesn’t strand capacity.
-In mixed LC/HP/BE experiments, LithOS maintains LC SLOs and assigns the remaining TPCs to HP and BE jobs.
+In mixed LC/HP/BE experiments, LithOS maintains LC
+SLOs and assigns the remaining TPCs to HP and BE jobs.
 When LC traffic spikes, BE yields quickly (sub-millisecond) and HP absorbs a controlled slowdown; when traffic subsides, BE ramps back up without handoffs or instance churn.